commerceguys/addressing/README.md

 - The subdivision code (used to represent the subdivision on a parcel/envelope, e.g. CA for California)
 - The subdivision name (shown to the user in a dropdown)
 - The local code and name, if the country uses a non-latin script (e.g. Cyrilic in Russia).
-- The postal code prefix (used to ensure that a postal code begins with the expected characters)
+- The postal code pattern (if different from the one on the address format).

 Subdivisions are hierarchical and can have up to three levels:
 Administrative Area -> Locality -> Dependent Locality.